-Remind the students of the driving question and orient them to where they are in the process of answering that question:
+Remind students of their driving question and orient them to where they are in the process of answering that question:

 • What do we know?

 Ask students what they learned during Lesson 4, the school yard exploration.
 They should know the number and types of existing plants in their selected area and how water moves through their chosen area.